These are our top tips for keeping your bamboo towels and bathrobes looking and feeling soft and beautiful.

 When you're using and washing your towels on a regular basis, make sure the light and dark items are washed separately.
 We always suggest that towels are washed with other towels or with other fluffy items like socks, etc.

-Expert Tip: If you absolutely have to use a tumble dryer, be patient and avoid using a hot setting.
+If you absolutely have to use a tumble dryer, be patient and avoid using a hot setting.
 The hot setting will burn the fibres, causing them to start to break down, which will cause excess linting and will ultimately reduce the durability and longevity of your towels.
+Ironing:

 If you need to pack your bamboo towels away for a while, they should be stored in a cool, dry, well aerated place.
-We recommend storing towels in old cotton pillow cases, as storing them in plastic bags or boxes may cause yellowing over time.
+We recommend storing towels in old pillow cases, as storing them in plastic bags or boxes may cause yellowing over time.
+Snags or Pulls:

 We hope you enjoy the natural softness and many other benefits your new Bamboo Towels and Robes will give you.